Choose a plan to support your financial goals.

-Some of our professionals also conduct business as part of the Retirement Benefit Group (RBG), a specialized division of AXA Advisors, which works with all types of retirement plans.
+Some of our professionals also conduct business as part of the Retirement Benefit Group (RBG), a specialized division of Equitable Advisors, which works with all types of retirement plans.
 These range from employer-sponsored plans for public schools and nonprofits, to qualified plans for self-employed individuals and corporations.
 The plans listed below may have contribution limits and/or income constraints.
 Before choosing a plan, make certain you are aware of the guidelines.

 401(k) or 403(b) through your employer

 For most people, this is the easiest and best place to start investing for retirement.
 The money is withheld through payroll deduction.
 If you leave your job, you can roll the account over into a new employer’s 401(k) or your own IRA.
 Usually, a 401(k) is offered by a for-profit company, while teachers and other employees of nonprofits may be offered a 403(b) instead.

 A sole proprietor can set up an individual 401(k) and make contributions as both the employee, and the employer.

 SEP stands for “simplified employee pension,” and this kind of account is used primarily by the self-employed or small business owners.
 These accounts are easier to set up than a solo 401(k).
 If the business has employees, the employer must contribute for all who meet certain requirements.

 This plan allows small employers (those with fewer than 100 employees) to set up IRAs with less paperwork.
 Employers must either match employee contributions, or make unmatched contributions.